coderplex-org/moc-laravel/Jazeel/log.md

 Note : Didnt upload the code yet, as i would like to learn git first.
 Hence tomorrow im going to focus on git.

 22/6/2017

+1. Went through the video : https://www.youtube.com/watch?v=HVsySz-h9r4&feature=youtu.be .
+Figuring out if i have to install git for committing to github.
+Its a bit confusing.
+Ill go through it once more tomorrow to get a grasp of it.